kosinix/raster/README.md

 ## Current Features

 * blend - Combine 2 images using normal, difference, multiply, overlay and screen.
-* copy - Clone an image.
+* clone - Clone an image.
 * crop - Crop image with support for textual anchor points and offsets.
 * equal - Compares if two images are equal.
 * fill - Fill image with color.